A package to create accessible sortable lists in Svelte.

 to move the focus to the last item.Space

-to drag or drop an item.Arrow Up
+again to drop the dragged item.Arrow Up

 or Arrow Left